Protect your partner. Provide for your children. Keep the peace.

 A: Yes, though be careful, this area of law can be complex.
 See separate article on deliberate exclusions.

 Estate planning in blended families isn’t about choosing sides — it’s about making sure no one gets left out, unless you deliberately do so, and everyone understands your wishes.
 You’ve worked hard for what you have.
-Let’s make sure it goes to the right people, at the right time, with minimal stress for those you love.
+Let’s ensure it reaches the right people at the right time, with minimal stress for those you love.

 🗓️ Book a free consultation with Fern Wills & LPAs🔒 Safe.
 Confidential.
 No obligation.